| | | | | |

 Where is Jasper, Alberta?

-Jasper is right at the intersection between Yellowhead Highway and the Icefields Parkway.
+Jasper is right at the intersection between the Yellowhead Highway and the Icefields Parkway.
 It’s about 365 kilometres from Edmonton, 288 kilometres from Banff, and 413 kilometres from Calgary.

-Jasper has a population of around 5,200 people and Jasper National Park receives around 2.5 million visitors each year.
+Jasper has a population of around 5,200 people, and Jasper National Park receives around 2.5 million visitors each year.
 Yes, it’s a popular place.

 Getting to Jasper